101t/SMS-Counter/README.md

 # SMS Counter
-SMS counter is JQuery lib that help to count sms characters of SMS messages
+SMS counter is JQuery utility that help count characters in SMS message

 ### Requirements
-You only need [jquery](http://jquery.com/) 1.x and higher lib to run it.
+You only need [jquery](http://jquery.com/) 1.x version or higher.

 ### Usage
 Sample code below: